Crystal bases and Newton-Okounkov bodies: Valuations and Newton-Okounkov bodies

 \subsection{Newton-Okounkov bodies}

-In this section we consider valuations on graded algebras.
-We recall from \cite{Askold-Kiumars-Newton-Okounkov} the construction of a Newton-Okounkov body and the results related to it on the Hilbert function of graded algebras.
+In this section we consider valuations on the rings of sections of line bundles.
+We recall from \cite{KKh-NO} the construction of a Newton-Okounkov body and the related results on Hilbert functions.